karolfurtak/Fiszkowa_appka_moja_proba/.ai/db-plan.md

     -   A single deck can contain multiple flashcards.
     -   Each flashcard belongs to exactly one deck.
     -   Deleting a deck will automatically delete all flashcards within it (`ON DELETE CASCADE`).
+-   **Users to Flashcard Proposals**: One-to-Many (`profiles` 1-to-many `flashcard_proposals`)
+    -   A single user can have multiple flashcard proposals.
+    -   Each proposal belongs to exactly one user.
+    -   Deleting a user will automatically delete all their proposals (`ON DELETE CASCADE`).

 ## 3. Indexes